rekon/Smoke-semantic-segmentation/README.md

-### Smoke detection via semantic segmentation using _Baseline U-Net model_ and image augmentation
+### Smoke detection via semantic segmentation using _Baseline U-Net model_ and image augmentation in Keras

 This repo is a partial implementation from [Kaggle](https://www.kaggle.com/kmader/baseline-u-net-model-part-1/)